Pay Attention to the PA Workers’ Compensation Claim Process So Your Claim Is Not Denied

 Know Your Responsibilities as an Injured Worker and the Steps to Take NOW!

-Hopefully, you will never get injured at work, but if you are hurt at work you need to follow these steps from a Workers’ Compensation lawyer to ensure you have a properly perfected Workers’ Compensation claim:
+RG Injury Law Firm has TOP WORKERS COMP LAWYERS who win Workers’ Compensation cases when you have been injured at work and need skilled legal counsel to fight for your fair compensation from the insurance companies and employers.
+Hopefully, you will never be injured at work, but if you are hurt at your wokplace, you need to follow these recommended steps from a Workers’ Compensation lawyer to ensure you have a properly perfected Workers’ Compensation claim:

 REPORT YOUR WORK INJURY TO YOUR EMPLOYER

 If you have just been injured, you must report your work injury or illness to your employer, and you must do so within 120 days of the work injury or illness occurring.
 If you just learned that your injury or illness is related to your work activity, then you must report the injury or illness within 120 days of your discovery that the injury or illness is related to your work activity.

 Failure to report your injury within 120 days will preclude your ability to recover Workers’ Compensation benefits.